-John is the first national chair to be elected by the staff association’s members in August 2018 and is proud to be the voice of almost 120,000 police officers in England and Wales, working with 43 branch boards and PFEW’s National Board and Council to represent, support and negotiate on behalf of our membership.
+John is a constable who joined Hampshire Constabulary in December 1992.
+He is the first National Chair to be elected by the staff association’s members in August 2018 and is proud to be the voice of over 130,000 police officers in England and Wales.
+John works with 43 branch boards and PFEW’s National Board and National Council to represent, support and negotiate on behalf of our membership.

-A regular on local and national media, John speaks passionately on issues important to our members, raising awareness of the demands and realities of day-day policing.
+A regular on local and national media, John speaks passionately on issues important to our members, raising awareness of the demands and realities of day-to-day policing.

 Fairness is what drives John and since being in office he has helped establish stronger relationships with government and police partners.